KeRNeLith/StackOverflowLike/README.md

 ## Part 2
 ### Expected features

-- [ ] Provide Feature flipping capabilities
+- [ ] Provide Feature flipping capabilities (Partly with Spring Cloud : Config server + ifs)
-- [ ] Be Stateless
+- [ ] Be Stateless (Grails AngularsJS)
 - [ ] With an authentication mechanism (spring-security-rest)
 - [ ] Embed Health Check for all underlying components
-- [ ] Implement Circuit Breaker & Graceful degradation with a third party service
+- [ ] Implement Circuit Breaker & Graceful degradation with a third party service (seems to be with Spring Cloud)